Immunisation Information for Health Professionals

 For more information on planning catch-up immunisations and who is eligible, visit:

-Information about vaccinations for workers in NSW Health facilities can be found in the Policy Directive for the Occupational Assessment, Screening and Vaccination Against Specific Diseases.pdf.
+Information about vaccinations for workers in NSW Health facilities can be found in the Policy Directive for the Occupational Assessment, Screening and Vaccination Against Specific Diseases.
 Frequently asked questions, NSW Health Category A High Risk position questions, and disease specific questions can be found on the NSW Health website.

 Residential aged care facilities are strongly encouraged to have their staff vaccinated in accordance with the Australian Immunisation Handbook guidelines.